-We know that everyone has different skin concerns and skin types, so we have prepared a guide to help you pick what works best for your skin.
+We know that everyone has different skin concerns and skin types, so we have prepared a guide to help you pick what works best for your skin - we even included some comments and tips from dermatologist Dr. Katrina Erika Habaluyas Luz!
 You can choose any of our top 10 products in case you need a quick reference.
 We have also added a guide to make sure you get your skin on fleek while you sleep!

 A sleeping mask or sometimes known as a sleeping pack is used at night to keep your skin hydrated.
 At night is where our skin repairs itself, so a sleeping mask will help that process.
 It is also helpful for replenishing any hydration lost during the day.